kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 ## Send Kin with a whitelist transaction

 A preapproved list of Kin apps have their fee waived.
-When sending transactions for an app that is Whitelisted, an additional step is necessary have the transaction signed by a whitelist service.
+When sending transactions for an app that is Whitelisted, an additional two steps are necessary to have the transaction signed by a whitelist service.

-The steps are thus the following:
+The steps to send a whitelisted transaction to the Horizon server for processing are:

 - Build the transaction request, which returns a `TransactionEnvelope` object if successful
 - Create a `WhitelistEnvelope`, passing the generated envelope and the network ID of the client